fabioricali/nuk/README.md

 ```
 $ nuk list react
 ```

-You will receive an output like this
+You will receive an output like this:
 ```
 nuk install react/cjs
 nuk install react/cjs/react.development.js